symfony/symfony-docs/components/security/authentication.rst

 :class:`Symfony\\Component\\HttpFoundation\\Request` object, it should create a token, containing these credentials.
-The next thing the listener should do is ask the authentication manager to validate the given token, and return an authenticated token when the supplied credentials were found to be valid.
+The next thing the listener should do is ask the authentication manager to validate the given token, and return an *authenticated* token if the supplied credentials were found to be valid.
 The listener should then store the authenticated token in the security context::

     use Symfony\Component\Security\Http\Firewall\ListenerInterface;